kganallinone/PropertyTransferReport/README.md

 ## FEATURES
 The Property Transfer Report System aims to facilitate the transfer of items from one location to another using Python.
 Here are some potential features that could be included in such a system:

-- User Authentication: Implement a login system to ensure that only authorized users can access the system.
+- **User Authentication**: Implement a login system to ensure that only authorized users can access the system.
 This helps maintain data security and prevents unauthorized transfers.

-- Item Registration: Allow users to register items into the system by providing relevant details such as item name, description, quantity, and current location.
+- **Item Registration**: Allow users to register items into the system by providing relevant details such as item name, description, quantity, and current location.

-- Transfer Request: Enable users to create transfer requests for specific items.
+- **Transfer Request**: Enable users to create transfer requests for specific items.
 They can specify the destination location and any additional instructions or requirements for the transfer.

-- Approval Workflow: Implement an approval workflow where transfer requests can be reviewed and approved by designated individuals or departments.
+- **Approval Workflow**: Implement an approval workflow where transfer requests can be reviewed and approved by designated individuals or departments.
 This ensures that transfers are authorized and properly managed.

-- Real-time Tracking: Provide a mechanism to track the status of transfer requests in real-time.
+- **Real-time Tracking**: Provide a mechanism to track the status of transfer requests in real-time.
 Users should be able to view the current location of the item and any updates regarding the transfer process.

-- Notification System: Send notifications to relevant parties when a transfer request is submitted, approved, or completed.
+- **Notification System**: Send notifications to relevant parties when a transfer request is submitted, approved, or completed.
 This ensures that all stakeholders are kept informed about the progress of transfers.

-- Reporting and Analytics: Generate reports and analytics to provide insights into the transfer activities.
+- **Reporting and Analytics**: Generate reports and analytics to provide insights into the transfer activities.
 This could include information such as transfer history, average transfer time, and transfer trends.

-- Data Storage and Management: Implement a database to store item and transfer-related information securely.
+- **Data Storage and Management**: Implement a database to store item and transfer-related information securely.
 This allows for efficient data retrieval, update, and backup.